weeeBox/mobile-system-design/README.md

     - not 100% reliable.
     - may take up to a minute to arrive.
     - relies on a 3rd-party service.
-    - users can opt-out easily.
+    - users can opt out easily.
 - **HTTP-polling**
 Polling requires the client to periodically ask the server for updates.
 The biggest concern is the amount of unnecessary network traffic and increased backend load.
   - **short polling**: the client samples the server with a predefined time interval.